Title

 About the MFP

-The MFP aims to reduce behavioral health disparities, advance the quality of mental and substance use disorder prevention and treatment services, and improve behavioral health care outcomes for racial and ethnic populations.
-The program seeks to increase by the number and quality of culturally competent mental and substance use disorder professionals who teach, administer services, conduct research, and provide direct mental and/or substance use disorder services to racial and ethnic minority populations.
-The program also seeks to train and better prepare behavioral health practitioners to more effectively treat and serve people of different cultural and ethnic backgrounds.
+The MFP aims to advance the quality of mental and substance use disorder prevention and treatment services and improve behavioral health care outcomes for all.
+The program seeks to increase by the number and quality of culturally competent mental and substance use disorder professionals who teach, administer services, conduct research, and provide direct mental and/or substance use disorder services to our Nation’s communities.
+The program also seeks to train and better prepare behavioral health practitioners to more effectively treat and serve populations with higher prevalence of behavioral health challenges and conditions.

 Learn more about the MFP